Clicky Skip to Content

 By the way, if you are interested in How To Fix Orange Flame On The Gas Stove, check out my article on that.

-If you are making a recipe with large eggs, you should measure out 1/4 cup whole egg substitute.
+If you make a recipe with large eggs, you should measure 1/4 cup whole egg substitute.
 A whole egg can be replaced with two egg whites or 1/4 cup low-fat eggs.

 Find out why eggs are important in baking.